geodave810/ThreadTune/README.md

 ![ThreadTune Types](Thread_Types_800x600.jpg)<br>

 This program draws the thread at 0,0,0 and only draws the threads.
 I draw the inner circle for the threads, but it is not extruded.
 I was not able to get that to work just yet.

+I have hardcoded this to use mm units.
+This can be fixed, but for now that is the way it is.
+It is interesting that AutoCAD which was probably Autodesk's original product uses mm is the default metric units (at least it did when I was using it), but yet they use cm for Fusion 360.